turnerlabs/harbor-compose/README.md

 ```

-To get started with an existing shipment, you can run the following to generate `docker-compose.yml` and [`harbor-compose.yml`](compose-reference.md) files, by specifying the shipment name and environment as args.
+To get started with an existing shipment, you can run the following to generate [`docker-compose.yml`](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [`harbor-compose.yml`](compose-reference.md) files, by specifying the shipment name and environment as args.
 Note that you will be prompted to login if you don't already have a token or if your token has expired.
 For example:

 ```
 $ harbor-compose generate my-shipment dev
 ```

-To create new shipments and environments, you can use the `init` command to generate [`harbor-compose.yml`](compose-reference.md) files.  `init` will ask you questions to build your compose file.
+To create new shipments, you can use the `init` command to generate new [`docker-compose.yml`](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [`harbor-compose.yml`](compose-reference.md) files.  `init` will ask you questions to build your compose files.
 Note that you use the `--yes` flag to accept defaults and generate one quickly.

 ```
 $ harbor-compose init